axtk/axtk.github.io/translit.md

 ### Underline as a stress mark

-The acute accent _́  is often used as a stress mark over vowels, which would conflict with the diacritic marks above certain characters.
+The acute accent _́  is often used as a stress mark over vowels, which would conflict with the diacritic marks on certain characters.
 On the other hand, there is in fact a better alternative: the underline.

 The underline as a stress mark
 - is also immediately perceived as an emphasis mark;